Acura ILX: Specifications

-The ILX originally featured a 2.0-liter I4 engine making 150 hp mated to a 5-speed automatic transmission, or a version of the Civic Si's 201 hp 2.4-liter I4 engine mated to a 6-speed manual.
-The ILX Hybrid model featured a 1.5-liter I4 engine making 111 hp hybrid from the Civic Hybrid, EPA fuel economy rating of the hybrid version is 39 mpgUS for city and 38 mpgUS on highway driving.
-Starting from 2016, the ILX is offered only with the 2.4-liter I4 engine and the 8 speed DCT.
+The ILX originally featured a 2.0-liter I4 gasoline engine produces 150 hp mated to a 5-speed automatic transmission, or a version of the Civic Si's 201 hp 2.4-liter I4 gasoline engine mated to a 6-speed manual.
+The ILX Hybrid model featured a 1.5-liter I4 gasoline engine produces 111 hp hybrid from the Civic Hybrid, EPA fuel economy rating of the hybrid version is 39 mpgUS for city and 38 mpgUS on highway driving.
+From 2016, the ILX was offered only with the 2.4-liter I4 engine paired with the 8 speed DCT.

 Discontinuation

-The ILX was discontinued after the 2022 model year, with the eleventh-generation Honda Civic-based Integra liftback replaced it as the brand's entry-level offering.
+The ILX was discontinued in February 2022 after the 2022 model year, with the eleventh-generation Honda Civic-based Integra liftback replacing it as the brand's entry-level offering.